Samobey/Deploy-your-.Net-API-to-Azure-From-Rider/README.md

 ![](./AzureExplorer.png?raw=true)

-2. from your explorer Right-click -> Publich -> Azure. (if you dont see the Azure Option, then you need to refresh your Azure Explorer)
+2. from your explorer Right-click -> Publich -> Azure. (if you dont see the Azure Option, then you need to refresh your Azure Explorer) Otherwise try Create new

  ![](./Azureoption.png )